tpmiller87/mal_gen/README.md

 4. Sleep is the beacon check-in time in milliseconds.
 One minute = 60000 milliseconds.
 Ten minutes = 600000 milliseconds.
 Numbers only.
 5. Jitter is the beacon jitter value.
 If you set a 50% jitter on a one minute sleep, your beacon can check in up to 30 seconds early.

+As of this commit, there is hardly ANY error checking.
+It is meant to be used with TLS certs, so if you don't use one expect errors!

 BIG credit goes to the [SourcePoint](https://github.com/Tylous/SourcePoint) tool made by [Tylous](https://github.com/Tylous).
 This tool is 90% a bash port of SourcePoint with a few additional customizations of my own.

+##**!!!Warning!!!**

+People who are actually good at coding/scripting will probably be revolted by this script.
+The script itself is a formatting mess and the output malleable profile is also spaghetti in spots.

+It's definitely a WIP and it works, so I'm good with it!